LaughingMadness/Flip_City/README.md

 # Flip_City
 my first godot game; jump, collect, doge, and get away.

-this is a colige asinment for "jim" and i intend to have fun.
+This is a college assignment for "jim" and i intend to have fun.

 ## Goles
 1. Move: I want to jump run and fall.